How to create the best employee engagement plan in 2024?

 A - Achievable

 "Achievable" is the third ingredient.
 Goals should be realistic and attainable.
 Setting unattainable objectives can lead to frustration and demotivation.
 It's crucial to assess your resources, constraints, and the current state of your organization before setting these goals.
-If your employee recognition program is currently suffering from low participation, a 25% increase in one quarter might be challenging but still achievable with the right strategies.
+If your employee recognition program is is currently suffering from low participation, a 25% increase in one quarter might be challenging but still achievable with the right strategies.

 R - Relevant